deviserplatform/docs/guide/extensions/contents.md

 Skyline is the default theme shipped with platform.

 ### Edit Template
 Edit template is an extension of the AngularJs template.
-It is used to specify fields and fields type by using dynamic nature of JavaScript and AngularJs.
+It is used to specify one or more fields and their types by using dynamic nature of JavaScript and AngularJs.
 The name of edit template file (**slider**) and script tag id should exactly match the content type name as shown below.

 [!code[Main](../../src/Sites/Default/Themes/Skyline/ContentTypes/Edit/Slider.cshtml?range=1-1)]